Ogbomosho: History

-Orisapopo

-Esuu, the wife of Ogunlola, introduced the worship of Orisapopo to Ogbomoso.
+Esuu, the wife of Ogunlola, introduced the worship of Orisapopo to Ogbomosho.
 The worshippers were distinguished by white beads worn round their necks and wearing of white dresses only.
 Drinking of palm wine was forbidden to them.
-The name Orisapopo was probably derived from the fact that Ogunlola's hut was on the northsouthern route, therefore the Orisala being worshipped in the hut was named “Orisapopo” (idol by the highway).

-The importance and influence of ‘Orisapopo’ among the citizens of Ogbomoso is immense.
-It can be described as the patron “Orisa” of Ogbomoso.
+The name Orisapopo was probably derived from the fact that Ogunlola's hut was on the northsouthern route, therefore the Orisala being worshipped in the hut was named "Orisapopo" (idol by the highway).
+The importance and influence of 'Orisapopo' among the citizens of Ogbomoso is immense.
+It can be described as the patron Òrìṣà of Ògbómọ̀ṣọ́.

-How Ogunlola's settlement became Ogbomosos and Ogunlola became Soun

-During the time, the Ibaribas, under the leadership of Elemoso, attacked Oyo-Ile near Ilorin city.
-Elemoso caused a devastating havoc among the Oyo people, so much that they feared him in battle.
-Elemoso consequently laid total siege on Oyo, causing famine and untold hardship among the people.
+Devastating havoc was brought upon the Oyo people when the Ibaribas, under Elemoso's leadership attacked Oyo-Ile near Ilorin city.
+He consequently took total siege on Oyo, causing famine and hardship in the State.

 Alaafin was so impressed by Ogunlola's prowess that he, the Alaafin, requested Ogunlola to stay in the capital (Oyo-Ile) instead of returning to his settlement.
-Ogunlola politely declined saying “Ejeki a ma se ohun” meaning "let me stay yonder."
+Ogunlola politely declined saying "Ejeki a ma se ohun" meaning "let me manage that place."
 His majesty, the Alaafin, granted Ogunlola's wish to return to his settlement.
 This was later contracted to Ogbomoso.

 Eventually, the authority of Ogunlola became greater and more respected.
 His compound by the Ajagbon tree then became the Soun's palace and a rallying point for all Ogbomoso citizens.

-Ogbomoso, because of her strategic location, quickly grew from a village status to a medium size town.
+Ogbomosho, because of her strategic location, quickly grew from a village status to a medium size town.
 Her people were also renown warriors.
-During the Fulani wars of the 19th century, many towns and villages (about 147) were deserted while their people took refuge in Ogbomoso.
+During the Fulani wars of the 19th century, many towns and villages (about 147) were deserted while their people took refuge in Ogbomosho.
 The influx of people further enhanced the size and strength of the town.